 Mercedes 108, 109, 114, 115, 116, 107, 123, 126, 124 and 201 chassis window trim has a super strong anodized coating that is impervious to hand polishing but still can oxidize when exposed to harsh environmental elements.
 When this happens the trim becomes spotted and milky in color and it is NOT pretty!
 This problem has plagued many owners over the years and most have just given up and learned to live with it.

 Be sure to watch Kent's OTHER video demonstrating how this product works.
 CLICK HERE TO VIEW

 Now there is a solution!
 Kent spent 2 months and over 100 hours testing countless products and techniques.
-He literally wore out his right elbow rubbing and rubbing!
+He literally wore out his right elbow-rubbing and rubbing!
 He was almost ready to throw in the towel until he decided to revisit the possibility of using a power tool that would give the same motion as hand rubbing but at a very high speed.
 Thus, enter the multi-function tool.
-This tool is known among carpenters and wood workers as one of the best tools to have on any job.
-Not much has been said about using it as a polisher, but Kent took on the task of finding the right attachment, the right pad material and just the right compound.
-In the end he mixed a special blend of three compounds that ended up doing the job in a resonable amount of time.
+This tool is known among carpenters and woodworkers as one of the best tools to have on any job.
+Not much has been said about using it as a polisher, but Kent took on the task of finding the right attachment, the right pad material, and just the right compound.
+In the end, he mixed a special blend of three compounds that ended up doing the job in a reasonable amount of time.

 This DIY kit includes the following: